Kitiphol/TokTik/README.md

 This repository contains backend microservices, video processing workers, and a Next.js frontend.
 The project explores security, scalability, integrity, and consistency while practicing containerization and orchestration.

+(Note that you should also implement CI/CD to continuously test and build the images online too)

 ## Key features

 - Microservices architecture (separate services for authentication, user, video processing, thumbnailing, websocket, etc.).